GunSlinger0715/gatekeeper-api-security-testing/README.md

 Planned improvements include:

-🔐 Advanced authentication testing (token handling, expiration) 🚪 Role-Based Access Control (RBAC) Testing
+🔐 Advanced authentication testing (token handling, expiration)

+🚪 Role-Based Access Control (RBAC) Testing

-Validate that users with different roles (e.g., user, admin) are restricted to appropriate resources and actions Test unauthorized access attempts and privilege escalation scenarios 🔁 Rate limiting and abuse detection tests
+- Validate that users with different roles (e.g., user, admin) are restricted to appropriate resources and actions
+- Test unauthorized access attempts and privilege escalation scenarios

+🔁 Rate limiting and abuse detection tests

-🧪 Custom API simulation (locally hosted vulnerable API) 🔄 Integration with CI/CD pipelines
+🧪 Custom API simulation (locally hosted vulnerable API)

+🔄 Integration with CI/CD pipelines

 📊 Enhanced logging and reporting

 🧾 Summary
+In summary, GateKeeper is designed to validate and enforce API security by ensuring that only authorized and properly structured requests are accepted while identifying weaknesses in authentication, authorization, input handling, and system behavior.
+By combining software quality assurance practices with cybersecurity principles, GateKeeper demonstrates how APIs can be tested not only for functionality, but for resilience, reliability, and security in real-world scenarios.
 In summary, GateKeeper is designed to validate and enforce API security by ensuring that only authorized and properly structured requests are accepted while identifying weaknesses in authentication, authorization, input handling, and system behavior.

 By combining software quality assurance practices with cybersecurity principles, GateKeeper demonstrates how APIs can be tested not only for functionality, but for resilience, reliability, and security in real-world scenarios.